$\ell_1$DecNet+: A new architecture framework by $\ell_1$ decomposition and iteration unfolding for sparse feature segmentation: DecNet from an decomposition model and its scaled-ADMM solver

-In this section, the IDNet, a trainable feature extractor, is constructed from Algorithm 1 for model \refproblem{pr:model}, following unfolding methods\cite{gregor_learning_2010,yang_deep_2016,adler_learned_2018,yang_admm-csnet_2020}.
+In this subsection, our $\ell_1$DecNet, a trainable feature extractor, is constructed from Algorithm 1, following the idea of deep unfolding\cite{gregor_learning_2010,yang_deep_2016,adler_learned_2018,yang_admm-csnet_2020}.
 We mention that these existing literatures all start from reconstruction models and their constructed networks are for image restoration problems.
-Here our IDNet is designed based on a variational decomposition model with two feature layers as outputs.
-The naming of ``IDNet" emphasizes this difference between ours and the reconstruction model-based literatures, to show the special objective of our variational model \refproblem{pr:model}.
+Here our $\ell_1$DecNet is designed based on a variational decomposition model with two feature layers as outputs.
 We fix the first $L$ iterations and map each iteration into one network layer.
-The operators are generalized to network blocks by relaxing the parameters to be learnable, yielding the linear-system solver (LSS) block and the auxiliary-variable-and-multiplier updater (AVMU) block.
+The subproblem solvers are generalized to network blocks by relaxing the parameters and sparsifying transformations to be learnable, yielding the dense feature extractor (DFE) block, the sparse feature extractor (SFE) block and auxiliary variable and multiplier update (AVMU) block.